 Disney Villa Resorts, not for DVC Members Only

-We recently stayed on property at a lovely, non-DVC Disney hotel, and we realized very quickly that we have gotten used to some of the amenities offered in the Disney Deluxe Villa Resorts.
+Our family recently stayed in the resort area at a lovely, non-DVC Disney hotel.
+We quickly realized that we have gotten used to some of the amenities offered in the Disney Deluxe Villa Resorts.

 In other words, we’re kind of spoiled.